pyranges/pyranges_plot/docs/tutorial.rst

 .. image:: images/options_fig_wm.png

-To showcaseits functionalities we will load some example data using a dictionary, however Pyranges includes a series of data loading options like gff, gtf, bam... (take a look at `Pyranges documentation <https://pyranges1.readthedocs.io/en/latest/>`_ to know more!).
+To showcase its functionalities we will load some example data using a dictionary, however Pyranges includes a series of data loading options like gff, gtf, bam... (take a look at `Pyranges documentation <https://pyranges1.readthedocs.io/en/latest/>`_ to know more!).